killcod3/Android-Emulator-Detection-Method/README.md

 ## Usage

-1. Copy the `EmulatorDetector.java` file into your project.
+1. Copy the `emucheck.java` file into your project.
 2. Use the `isEmulator(Context)` function in your code to check if the device is an emulator.

 ```java